alwaysmeo/alwaysme/README_EN.md

     createApp(App).use(AlwaysMe).mount('#app')
     ```

--   如果是 TypeScript 项目，需在您的项目 `.d.ts` 文件中添加以下内容，以避免报错。无此文件可自行创建。
+-   If it is a TypeScript project, you need to add the following content to your project `.d.ts` file to avoid errors.
+You cannot create this file yourself.

     ```typescript
     declare module '@alwaysme/design' {